FrankThonig/TestCase.Selenium.UserRegistration/README.md

 Assert 1 states that the new user account was successfully created.

-A boolean statement about the acoount creation success is retrieved by comparing the expected registration validation message with the displayed registration validation message.
+A boolean statement about the acoount creation success is retrieved by comparing the expected registration validation message with the actual registration validation message.
 The comparison result needs to be retrieved for the assert.
-This is done by the auxiliary method `isDisplayedRegistrationValidationMessageCorrect`.
+This is done by the auxiliary method `isActualRegistrationValidationMessageCorrect`.

 ```
 Assert.assertTrue(
-	isDisplayedRegistrationValidationMessageCorrect(
+	isActualRegistrationValidationMessageCorrect(
 		expectedRegistrationValidationMessage,
-		displayedRegistrationValidationMessage),
+		actualRegistrationValidationMessage),
 	"\n" +
-	"Displayed registration validation message is not correct.\n" +
+	"Actual registration validation message is not correct.\n" +
 	"Expected registration validation message:\n" +
 	expectedRegistrationValidationMessage +
 	"\n" +
-	"Displayed registration validation message:\n" +
+	"Actual registration validation message:\n" +
-	displayedRegistrationValidationMessage +
+	actualRegistrationValidationMessage +
 	"\n");
 ```